nigelhaim/Notes_3rdYr_1stSem/Web and mobile programming.md

 So ioopen ni main yung box which is pomobox.
 Then naka set yung app as portraitUP orientation lang.

 So pag pasok po sa build. which is everytime maoopen po yung app meron po tayong splash screen.
 Tapos if ioopen yung app for the first time meron po tayo screen na get_started na ieexplain ni Mark Nicasio.
-If not diretso po siya sa main screen which is pomodoroscreen.
+If not diretso po siya sa main screen which is pomodoroscreen.  c

 Sir since sa sobrang dami ng lines of code I'll be just providing snapshots para mas madali po ma explain yung code.
 So pag pasok po ng main screen which is pomodoroscreen.

 First iexplain ko muna po yung backbone ng both features ng app which can be found in the database. dart.
 So we have two objects ToDoDatabase and Timer Data. ang ToDoDatabase ay para sa todo list na mula sa isang Hivebox which is yung pomobox.
 Meron tayong list na in every list merong title, boolean, date and time for the deadline and yung descriptions yung date and time po strings lang po sila since hive is a simple database. if need po istore ang ibang objects kailangan pa po ng adapters na magcoconvert from objects to its binaryform.